SheheryarRamzan/MatrixMultiplication-Hadoop-Map-Reduce/README.md

 # ParallelMatrixMultiplication-Hadoop-Map-Reduce
-Implemented a parallel matrix multiplication using MapReduce Framework in MPI (Hadoop)

 The code implements a distributed matrix multiplication algorithm using MPI.
 Here are the instructions to execute the code:

 1. Compile the code using the mpicc compiler: mpicc Project.c -o main